mac-comp127/maps-reading/index.md

 Alla olevassa esimerkissä kirjat on tallennettu listaan ja niiden etsiminen tapahtuu listaa läpikäyden. -->

 The hash map is implemented internally in such a way that searching by a key is very fast.
-The hash map generates a "hash value" from the key, i.e. a piece of code, which is used to store the value of a specific location.
-When a key is used to retrieve information from a hash map, this particular code identifies the location where the value associated with the key is.
+The hash map generates a "hash value" from the key, i.e. a piece of code which is used to store the value of a specific location.
+When a key is used to retrieve information from a hash map, this particular code identifies the location of the value associated with the key.
 In practice, it's not necessary to go through all the key-value pairs in the hash map when searching for a key; the set that's checked is significantly smaller.
 We'll be taking a deeper look into the implementation of a hash map in COMP 128, and compare it to other implementations of the Map interface.

 Consider the library example that was introduced above.
 The whole program could just as well have been implemented using a list.
 In that case, the books would be placed on the list instead of the directory, and the book search would happen by iterating over the list.